MatveyGuralskiy/HTML-CSS-JS/README.md

 # 🌏 HTML-CSS
-HTML CSS Examples Repository: This repository contains a collection of files showcasing the usage of HTML and CSS to create stylish and modern web pages.
-Explore various code examples, ranging from basic layouts to more intricate user interface components.
-Dive in, experiment, and enhance your web development skills with HTML and CSS
+Here, you'll find a curated collection of HTML and CSS files showcasing various web development techniques, design patterns, and ready-to-use website examples.
+Whether you're a beginner looking to learn the basics or an experienced developer seeking inspiration for your projects, this repository has something for everyone.

+Basic Layouts: Explore simple yet effective layouts built with HTML and CSS, perfect for getting started with web development.

+Advanced Components: Dive into more complex user interface components and design patterns, including responsive designs, flexbox layouts, CSS animations, and more.

+Ready-to-Use Websites: Discover fully functional website examples covering a range of topics and styles, including landing pages, portfolios, blogs, and e-commerce sites.
 ### /Repository

  |-- /Basic_Website